 Flight mode is best used for annotating structures very quickly.
 Trained tracers can follow "tube"-like structures as though they are "flying" through them.
 Nodes are placed automatically along the flight path, creating skeleton very efficiently.

 Skeleton annotations consist of connected nodes forming a graph.
 Nodes are connected through edges and are organized in trees.

-Nodes can be placed by right-clicking (Right Click) in orthogonal mode or automatically when moving in flight or oblique mode.
+Nodes can be placed by clicking (Left Click by default or Right Click when Classic Controls are enabled in the settings sidebar) in orthogonal mode (the skeleton tool should be selected) or automatically when moving in flight or oblique mode.
 All (global) operations are executed on the current active node, e.g. adding a comment or node deletion.
 Most keyboard shortcuts take the active node into context.
 Operations on whole trees, e.g. splitting or merging trees, follow the same pattern.

 Skeleton annotations can contain one or many trees consisting of several nodes all the way to millions of nodes.
 Users can add comments to each node to mark important positions or easily select them from a list of comments for later usage.
 Comments are organized in the